cs-fullstack-2019-spring/django-review2-templates-cw-tdude0175/README.md

 Make it look nice :-)

-Challenge: Add a review page with your thoughts on the song (these can be a made up review, or not)
+Challenge: Add a review page with your thoughts on the song (these can be a made up review, or not) and link from main page.